 Based on recent UK mortgage statistics, the average cost to UK lenders for mortgages has gradually increased year on year, starting at £138 billion in 2011 and rising to a peak of £322 billion pounds as of 2022.

 However, as a percentage breakdown, in 2011 almost a third (32.6%) of loans approved by lenders were designated for remortgaging purposes.
-Aside from 2018 at 30.5%, UK Finance’s remortgage report indicates that 2011-22 all see figures well below the highs of 32.6%, showing a shift in preference for first-time buyers as opposed to those looking to remortgage their property.
+Aside from 2018 at 30.5%, UK Finance’s remortgage report indicates that 2011-22 all saw figures well below the highs of 32.6%, showing a shift in preference for first-time buyers as opposed to those looking to remortgage their property.

 In 2021, during the height of the Covid-19 pandemic, UK remortgage stats show a record low 21% of approved loans were for remortgaged properties.
 In that year, the UK’s gross mortgage market value stood at £310 billion, whereas the remortgage figure was only at £65 billion—the largest disparity between the two figures since records began.

-Prospective forecasting indicates a potential return to 2011 levels of remortgaging in the UK.
-The 2023 mortgage market value is expected to be worth £285 billion, of which £89 billion will be dedicated to remortgaging—just under a third (32.4%) of the gross mortgage market value for 2023.
-A similar figure (32%) is forecasted for 2024, with the two-year period indicating an overall reduction in demand for first-time buyers.
+Prospective forecasting indicates a spike in the percentage of gross mortgage lending attributable to remortgaging.
+The 2023 mortgage market value is expected to be worth £236 billion, of which £65 billion will be dedicated to remortgaging—just under 29% of the gross mortgage market value for 2023.

 UK remortgage lending statistics reveal that gross figures for remortgaging to individuals fluctuated over the past three years.
 As of November 2022, this total stood at £8.3 billion, having reached a peak of £10.5 billion just a month earlier.